Jean-Baptiste Boukary Lingani: Biography

 A popular uprising was triggered in response, and Blaise Compaoré led yet another coup, which made Sankara President.
-Lingani and the other members of the Communist Officers' Group joined the Council of Popular Salvation, the new military junta.
+Lingani and other ROC members joined the Council of Popular Salvation, the new military junta.
 Sankara set about attempting to enact what he called the "Democratic and Popular Revolution" (Révolution démocratique et populaire), a radical transformation of society.
 To achieve this, new entities such as the Pioneers of the Revolution, the Committees for the Defense of the Revolution and the Popular Revolutionary Tribunals were introduced.

 Jean-Baptiste Lingani served as Minister for Popular Defense and Commander-in-Chief of the Armed Forces in Sankara's cabinet.
 During his time as such, Burkina Faso – renamed from Upper Volta – fought Mali in the brief Second Agacher Strip War, which lasted a few weeks in December 1985.